 Joshua 3:1-4:24 ~ Luke 14:7-35 ~ Psalm 80:1-19 ~ Proverbs 12:27-28

 Old Testament – Today is a major day in our readings as the Israelites cross the Jordan River into the Promised Land!
+The significance of the events in today’s readings cannot be overstated.
 The Israelites 40 years in the Wilderness are over.
 God’s Promise made to Abraham is being fulfilled!

 Please join us in memorizing and meditating on two verses of Scripture today: “”Salt is good, but if it loses its saltiness, how can it be made salty again?
 It is fit neither for the soil nor for the manure pile; it is thrown out.
 “He who has ears to hear, let him hear.”
 Luke 14:34-35 NIV

 - Pray that you are the salt of the earth through your relationship with Jesus.

 - Pray that you will not lose your salt and light.

 Comments from You & Questions of the Day:

 - Based on our Luke 14:27 readings today about carrying our cross, how about you?
 Are you a disciple of Jesus carrying your cross?